aiktb/FuriganaMaker/README.md

 Add furigana to Japanese text on any page for learning kanji pronunciation. 🤔

 Special thanks to **_[plasmo](https://github.com/PlasmoHQ/plasmo)_** for taking the frustration out of browser extension development for me.

+> [!IMPORTANT]
+> The Edge version of this extension will no longer be maintained due to [Microsoft Partner issue](https://github.com/aiktb/FuriganaMaker/issues/21), please use the latest version from the Chrome Web Store.

 ## Features